Apiquet/DepthEstimationAnd3dMapping/model/depth_estimation/README.md

 ### Some papers

-* ViP-DeepLab: Learning Visual Perception with Depth-aware Video Panoptic Segmentation
+* [ViP-DeepLab](https://arxiv.org/pdf/2012.05258.pdf): Learning Visual Perception with Depth-aware Video Panoptic Segmentation; 9 Dec 2020

+** The paper approaches the problem by jointly performing monocular depth estimation and video panoptic segmentation.
+** They introduce a new evaluation metrics called depth-aware Video Panoptic Quality (DVPQ) (datasets hard to collect: need special depth sensors and huge amount of labeling efforts)
+** Create a way to convert existing datasets into DVPS (Depth-aware Video Panoptic Segmentation) datasets.
+They produceed two datasets:
+*** Cityscapes-DVPS derived from [Cityscapes-VPS](https://paperswithcode.com/dataset/cityscapes-vps) with depth annotations
+*** SemKITTI-DVPS derived from [SemanticKITTI](http://www.semantic-kitti.org/) with a projection of its annotated 3D point clouds to the image plane

-* Patchwork: A Patch-wise Attention Network for Efficient Object Detection and Segmentation in Video Streams
+* [Patchwork](https://arxiv.org/pdf/1904.01784.pdf): A Patch-wise Attention Network for Efficient Object Detection and Segmentation in Video Streams